 But, is getting back together a good idea for you?
 Here are a few things to consider about reconciliation after being separated.

-7 Things to Consider About Getting Back Together
+7 Things to Consider About Moving Back After Separation

-Listen, but don’t blindly obey anyone’s advice about whether you should reconcile after a separation.
-Rather, focus on your own inner wisdom, true self, and guidance from God.
+Consider my ideas, but think carefully about your own situation, marriage, and future hopes and dreams.
+Never blindly take anyone’s advice about whether you should reconcile after a separation.
+Instead, focus on your own inner wisdom, true self, and guidance from God.
 It can feel scary to trust His still small voice – or your intuition or gut feelings – but you have to be the one who makes this decision.

-Here, I share a few thoughts about getting back together after a separation, inspired by my reader’s comment.
+Here, I share a few thoughts about moving back in after a separation, inspired by my reader’s comment.
 Your situation may be different, but the issues may be the same.

 1. The cause of your separation

 Some couples end their relationship because of unresolvable differences or conflicts that can’t be accepted.
 Others decide to get separated because they simply need time and space to think.

 Consider the reason for your separation.
 What has changed?
 Does getting back together make sense to you?
 If the point of separation was to take time and space to re-evaluate your marriage — and if you and your ex are both leaning towards getting back together — then perhaps reconciliation is a logical next step.